-Patria Hume explains the signs and symptoms and treatment of concussion
+Patria Hume explains the signs and symptoms and treatment of concussion.

 What is a concussion?

 A concussion is a form of brain injury caused by a temporary disturbance in the way the brain works.
-A concussion can occur following a sudden violent movement of the head, for example when the head hits the ground after falling off the bars.
+A concussion can occur following a sudden violent movement of the head, for example, when the head hits the ground after falling off the bars.
 Most damage is caused by rotation and acceleration (e.g. a spinning of the head caused by a blow to the side of the head).
 The brain accelerates and decelerates inside the skull and can become bruised by colliding with the inside of the skull.
 Concussion may occur with or without loss of consciousness.
 Concussions occur in falls.

 How does concussion affect brain function?

 After the initial injury, the way the brain functions is disrupted.
-It is important to realise that the symptoms of concussion may not appear immediately.
-The normal electro-chemical balance within the brain goes 'haywire'.
+It is important to realise that the symptoms of a concussion may not appear immediately.
+The normal electrochemical balance within the brain goes 'haywire'.
 This happens in a cascade and is the reason that a gymnast can appear lucid directly after a head injury but become increasingly confused after a couple of minutes.
 It takes energy (from the oxygen and fuels carried in the blood) to pump the chemicals back into their proper balance within the brain.
-What makes things especially tough on the brain cells is that when a concussion occurs, the blood flow to the brain decreases so that excessive bleeding into the brain does not occur.
+What makes things especially tough on the brain cells is that when a concussion occurs, the blood flow to the brain decreases so that excessive bleeding into the brain does not happen.
 So, at the time the brain cells are crying out for extra energy to allow them to return to their normal state, the amount of energy getting through to them is lower than normal.
-While the brain cells are in this energy-starved state they are particularly susceptible to any further injury.
+While the brain cells are in this energy-starved state, they are particularly susceptible to any further injury.
 Many of the cells that would recover if the brain were allowed enough time to heal will die if the brain is further injured while in this vulnerable state.